gretarmark/gretarmark.github.io/_posts/2024-01-14-vcpkg-Nlopt.md

 # Setting up NLopt in Visual Studio
 <!-- Er kominn hingað -->

-To set the library up in Visual Studio do the following:
-1. Create new project
+1. **Create a new project**
-2. Add "#include <nlopt>" to your C++ code.
-3. Run ".\vcpkg integrate project" in Windows Powershell and copy the command you get "Install-Package "vcpkg.C.codes.Toolbox.vcpkg" -Source "C:\codes\Toolbox\vcpkg"".
+2. **Integrate vcpkg into the project:** Run the following command in PowerShell: **.\vcpkg integrate project** and make sure to add **#include <nlopt>** to your code.
+Copy the generated command, which should look something like this: **"Install-Package "vcpkg.C.codes.Toolbox.vcpkg" -Source "C:\codes\Toolbox\vcpkg"**.
-4. Follow the instructions by going to Visual Studio, "Tools/NuGet Package Manager/Package Manager Console", and paste the command in there.
+Open Visual Studio, navigate to **Tools -> NuGet Package Manager -> Package Manager Console**, and paste the command there.
-   This will install the vcpkg project.
+This will install the vcpkg package in your project.

-5. Now the library should work.
+# Test the Installation with a Sample Code

-You can try the code from [4]:
+Here's a sample optimization problem using NLopt.
+You can test your installation with this code [4]:

 ```{C++}
 #include <iostream>